Leagues view : creating cross-sales

 What should we show in the leagues view in its empty state, when a customer lands there?
 I identified the need for a new personalization model, and consulted our Data Scientist Jarno.
 He said he’ll build one.

-I organized an ideation workshop.
-Two cross-functional teams sketched out designs there.
+I organized an ideation workshop, where two cross-functional teams sketched out designs.
 Each team had a designer, a data scientist, and a betting product specialist.

 Workshop outcome